 Students are not permitted to register prior to the assigned start dates and times listed for each classification and term.
-However, students can use their CUNYfirst shopping cart in advance to begin bookmarking courses.
+However, students can use their Schedule Builder shopping cart in advance to begin bookmarking courses.
 The shopping cart feature allows students to save sections that they need beforehand, so they do not have to go back and search through all the classes offered for the specific sections they want to take once registration opens.
 Once the registration date approaches, simply check out and enroll in all the courses previously saved in the cart for easy and fast enrollment.
-For instructions on how to add classes to your shopping cart, visit our How-To’s/Reference Guides page.
+For instructions on how to use Schedule Builder, visit our Schedule Builder webpage.

 Note: Enrolling in a class to hold a seat for which you do not intend to attend is prohibited.